projectblacklight/blacklight-maps/README.md

 Blacklight-Maps adds a map view capability for a results set that contains geospatial coordinates (latitude/longitude).

-For now, Blacklight-Maps requires that your SOLR index includes a field containing placenames with latitude and longitude coordinates delimited by `|`.
+For now, Blacklight-Maps requires that your SOLR index includes a field containing placenames with latitude and longitude coordinates delimited by `-|-`.
+The delimiter can be configured in `CatalogController.rb`.
 This field can be multivalued.

 A document requires the following field:
 ```
   placename_coords:
-    - China|35.86166|104.195397
+    - China-|-35.86166-|-104.195397
-    - Tibet|29.646923|91.117212
+    - Tibet-|-29.646923-|-91.117212
-    - India|20.593684|78.96288
+    - India-|-20.593684-|-78.96288
 ```

 Note: We are looking at implementing support for additional fields.